-1. Introc luction . ••••••••••••••••••••••••••••••••••••••• E-1
+1 Introduction 1

-2. Derivation of Primary Stack Data E-
+2 Derivation of Primary Stack Data 2

-2.1 AFS C AFS Overview
+2.1 AFS Overview

-2.1.1 Pollutants Included in AFS E-2
+2.1.1 Pollutants Included in AFS 2

-2.1.2 Emission and stack height data in AFS E-3
+2.1.2 Emission and Stack Height Data in AFS 3

-2.1.3 Analyses of stack height data in AFS E-4
+2.1.3 Analyses of Stack Height Data in AFS 4

-2.1.4 Analysis of stack height data by chemicals emitted and SIC code E-5
+2.1.4 Analysis of Stack Height Data by Chemicals Emitted and SIC Code 5

-2.2 Overvi ew of Stack Height Data in National Emission Trends
+2.2 Overview of Stack Height Data in National Emission Trends Database (NET)

-Database (NET) E-6

-2.2.1 Analyses of stack height data in NET E-6
+2.2.1 Analyses of Stack Height Data in NET 6

+2.3 Overview of National Emissions Inventory (NEI) Data 7

-2.3 State Data E-7
+2.4 State Data 7

-2.4 2.4 Results E-7

-2.4.1 Facility-specific stack heights E-7
+2.5 Results 8

+2.5.1 Facility-specific Stack Heights

-2.4.2 Estimated Stack height by SIC code E-7
+2.5.2 Estimated Stack Height by SIC Code 8

-2.4.3 Estimation of stack heights for TRI facilities with missing or
+2.5.3 Estimation of Stack Heights for TRI Facilities with Missing or Invalid 3-digit SIC ι ,

-invalid 3-digit SIC codes E-11
+Codes 10

-2.5 2.5 Analyses of Exit Gas Velocities
+2.6 Analyses of Exit Gas Velocities .
+11

-2.5.1 Facility-specific exit gas velocities E-11
+2.6.1 Facility-specific Exit Gas Velocities .
+11

-2.5.2 Estimated Exit gas velocities E-12
+2.6.2 Estimated Exit Gas Velocities .
+11

-2.5.3 Estimation of exit gas velocities for TRI facilities with missing or
+2.6.3 Estimation of Exit Gas Velocities for TRI Facilities with Missing or Invalid 3-dig it

-invalid 3-digit SIC codes E-13
+SIC Codes 13

+2 14

-3. Derivation of Stack Data for Electric Utilities E-1
+3 Derivation of Stack Data for Electric Utilities

-3.1.
-Combining the EPRI Files E-14
+3.1 Combining the EPRI Files

-3.2 2 Matching the EPRI Dataset to TRI Facilities
+3.2 Matching the EPRI Dataset to TRI Facilities 15

-4. Refer ences E-17
+4 Final Stack Parameters for Version 2.3.2 .
+16

+5 References .
+17

-1. Introduction
+1 Introduction

 In July 1997, EPA's Science Advisory Board (SAB) reviewed and commented on the methodology used in the Risk-Screening Environmental Indicators (RSEI) model developed by EPA.
 In response to one of SAB's comments, EPA sought to improve the estimate of facility stack height used in modeling air emissions of Toxics Release Inventory (TRI) chemicals.
 The sensitivity analysis of the air emission modeling used in the RSEI model demonstrated that stack height has the greatest impact on predicted concentrations of air pollutants.
 At the time of SAB's review, all stacks in the model were assumed to be 10 meters high.
 Also at that time, all exit gas velocities, which represent the second most important variable impacting air emissions modeling, were assumed to be 0.01 m/sec, and stack diameter was assumed to be 1 m.
 As EPA began improving the accuracy of stack height estimates, the Agency determined that it could also readily improve the estimation of exit gas velocities and diameters.
-This Appendix describes the Agency's improvements to the accuracy of the RSEI Model through two types of changes: 1) the incorporation of facility-specific median stack heights and median exit gas velocities where available; and, 2) the estimation of median values for stack heights and exit gas velocities without facility-specific data.
+This Appendix describes the Agency's improvements to the accuracy of the RSEI Model through two types of changes: 1) the incorporation of facility-specific median stack heights and median exit gas velocities where available; and, 2) the estimation of median values for stack heights and exit gas velocities by Standard Industrial Classification (SIC) codes.
+These SIC estimates are assigned to facilities without facility-specific data.

 To obtain facility-specific stack heights and exit gas velocities as well as estimates of stack heights and exit gas velocities by SIC code, the Agency relied on (1) the AIRS Facility Subsystem (AFS) database within the Aerometric Information Retrieval System (AIRS); (2) the National Emission Trends Database (NET); and (3) databases from three states (California, New York, and Wisconsin), as described in Section 2 below.
-When electric utilities (coal- or oil-burning facilities in SIC codes 4911, 4931, and 4939) were added for Reporting Year 1998, additional work was done to accurately characterize these stacks, as they were presumed to be generally taller than other facilities' stacks.
+When electric utilities (coal- or oilburning facilities in SIC codes 4911, 4931, and 4939) were added for Reporting Year 1998, additional work was done to accurately characterize these stacks, as they were presumed to be generally taller than other facilities' stacks.
 Data were obtained from the Electric Power Research Institute (EPRI) for these facilities, as described in Section 3 below.
+Beginning with Version 2.1.5, facility-specific data from the National Emissions Inventory (NEI) was added.